 Martini Town is where numerous TV series, movies, and commercials as well as over 12 Hallmark movies have been filmed.
 Visit a New York City Street, courthouse, diner, town square and small town decked out in holiday splendor.
 There will be entertainment with an array of singers, choirs, entertainers, and Santa Claus.
 Food and drink is available for purchase from food trucks and the cafe.

 The event is capacity controlled and the purchase of advance tickets is highly recommended.
-Open Wednesday through Sunday every week throughout December and December 26th (Boxing Day) and January 1st (New Year’s Day).
+Open Wednesday through Sunday every week throughout December and December 26th (Boxing Day).

 Did we miss your favourites?
 Let us know in the comments below and remember to subscribe here to be alerted to our next article.